 The Literacy Initiative Committee meets before the end of the school year to determine a summer reading challenge to promote reading throughout the summer.
 Each year the students are encouraged to read a variety of books to earn points towards special prizes.
-The prizes range from an ice cream party to a field trip.
+The prizes range from an ice cream party to a spending spree at the school's book fair.